Suspect Charged with Attempted Assassination of Trump at White House Correspondents' Dinner - PRESS AI WORLD

 Credited from: NPR

-• A Secret Service agent was injured but not seriously hurt during the attack.
+• A Secret Service agent was injured but protected by body armor and has since been released from the hospital.

 SHARE THIS ARTICLE: